Letting to tenants with pets

 Many of whom would look after the property well and be so grateful to have somewhere to live with their pet that they will pay on the nail and take care to be good tenants.

 Because most landlords say ‘no’ to pets.
+However letting to tenants with pets may be a good idea sometimes.

 Why landlords say ‘no’ to tenants with pets